-As part of the Writing Across the Curriculum Program, York has established a full-service Writing Center, located in Room 1C18.
-Tutoring is available to students at any level on a scheduled or drop-in basis.
+As part of the Writing Across the Curriculum Program, York has established a full-service Collaborative Learning Center, located in Room 1C18.
+Tutoring is available to students at any level on a scheduled.
 Additionally, the Center offers special workshops on finding and documenting research sources, creating paragraph coherence, and improving sentence structure.

 Students are encouraged to visit the Center while they are working on papers, not just when they have received feedback that says they need specific help.
 All writers can profit from talking through an assignment or response to work in progress.

-Faculty members who want to learn more about the Writing Center and it services should contact its faculty Director, Professor Doug DiToro of the Department of English.
+Faculty members who want to learn more about the Collaborative Learning Center and it services should contact its faculty Director, Professor Jonathan Hall.